 There are so many variables that will go into this portion.
 We cover them more thoroughly in our Tokyo Disney Resort Planning Guide but we’ll just go over a few quick costs here.

 We’ll start with getting phones to work.
 We recommend a pocket MiFi, a wireless hotspot, that essentially turns your phone into a tablet where you can easily message people on different apps.
 Unless you’re staying for over 3 weeks (which sounds great to us!) the cost of one of these devices will be under $100.
 We got 2 for our group of 4 and that worked out pretty well.
-Having said that, if there were only 2 of us then I’d still probably get 2 just in case you need a way to message to meet up.
+Having said that, if there were only 2 of us then I’d still probably get 2 just in case you need a way to message and schedule a meet up.

 Moving on, you may have gathered that we absolutely recommend traveling throughout Japan and specifically Kyoto.
 That will include going to several temples and shrines.
 Most temples will cost a little bit of money but the cost is minimal.
 Set aside around $15/day for temples and shrines.
 Maybe allocate slightly more money for a couple of museums or shows along the way.
 Either way, this cost is minimal but it bears mentioning.